Skip to content

 2. The PHP component, carrying its wire type:

-use Lattice\Lattice\Attributes\AsComponent;
+use Lattice\Core\Attributes\AsComponent;

-use Lattice\Lattice\Core\Components\Component;
+use Lattice\Ui\Components\Component;

 #[AsComponent('signature')]